CHERRY CREEK VISTA PARK & RECREATION DISTRICT

 Cherry Creek Vista Park & Recreation District owns and maintains six tennis courts, a swimming pool, five parks, and four playgrounds.
 The District also maintains 2.6 miles of county rights-of-way along Havana Street, Orchard Road, and portions of Cherry Creek Drive.
 The District also maintains the adjacent brick privacy fence along those same rights-of-way.

 All owners are required to clean up after their pets.
 Pet waste smells, can spread germs, and can get into the Cherry Creek Reservoir via storm drainage if not properly disposed.
 Pet waste is a problem for our children playing in the parks.
 It is a problem for landscape crews.
 It increases the cost of our landscape maintenance.
 There are waste pick-up dispensers located in each of our parks and on the south side of Orchard Road.
-If a dispenser is empty or damaged, please contact Melissa Wilson.
 Owners are also reminded to keep their pets on-leash at all times in District parks and trails for the safety and comfort of other users.

 To report overfull containers or damages please contact District Manager, Sarah Shepherd, or JBK Landscape.

 Vandalism increases the cost of maintaining our parks by damaging play equipment.
 Graffiti is unsightly.
 Talk to your kids about not committing vandalism and encourage them to report any vandalism.
 If you witness vandalism or see areas that need repair, please contact Howard Buchalter.

 JBK Landscaping provides landscaping services for the District.
 If you have any comments or concerns please do not hesitate to call JBK at 303-751-0192.

 We need YOUR HELP in monitoring our parks.
 If you see an irrigation leak or other problem, you may also send us an email at email@example.com.